zzz2010/5UTR_Optimizer/README.md

 ## Step 3.
 5'UTR model evaluation

-**Goal**: Evaluate different type of machine learning models in predicting translation efficiency, and decide which model to use in the next step
+**Goal**: Evaluate different type of machine learning models in predicting translation efficiency, and decide which model to use in the next step (models are evaluated in terms of Spearman correlation and root mean square error).

-Results: Using 10-fold cross-validation, we obtained  0.71 pearson correlation in TE prediction, and 0.74 in RNA expression prediction.
+Results: Using 10-fold cross-validation, we obtained  0.71 Spearman correlation in TE prediction, and 0.74 in RNA expression prediction.

 #### Running the code: